mapbender/mapbender-documentation/en/functions/export/printclient.rst

 * **print templates:** The print templates can be found under **app/Resources/MapbenderPrintBundle/templates/**.

-* **default directories**: Mapbender saves its generated print files in the browsers default download folder.
+* **default directories**: Mapbender saves its generated print files in the browser's default download folder.
 If the queued print is used, the files will be saved under the Mapbender directory **web/prints/**.

 Create your individual templates
 ================================